WellingtonChambe/mlops-demo-edu/README.md

-# Getting Started with Pythonhgghhg
+# Getting Started with Pythonhg

 This baseline project shows how to get the most out of [Python](http://ipython.org) on Cloudera Data Science Workbench.